aimer63/fire/docs/Montecarlo.md

 ---

-_This document is typeset in Markdown with embedded LaTeX for mathematical clarity and is compatible with Obsidian._
+_This document is typeset in Markdown with embedded LaTeX for mathematical clarity and is compatible with Obsidian and GitHub._